How Much Does It Cost to Charter a Private Jet?

-The cheapest private jet flights are possible for travelers with very little luggage and only four to six passengers.
+The cheapest private jet flights are possible for travellers with very little luggage and only four to six passengers.
 For example, you could take a short hop on a turboprop aircraft like the Piper Seneca without breaking the bank.
-If you’re traveling with more luggage in tow and need a larger plane, though, the cost will increase.
+If you’re travelling with more luggage in tow and need a larger plane, though, the cost will increase.
 An hour-long flight from Las Vegas to Los Angeles on a light jet like the Cessna Citation CJ would increase the cost of your trip, since you’re flying a longer distance in a larger aircraft.

-Medium to Heavy Jets
+Medium to heavy jets

-As the planes enter the midsize to super midsize category, prices continue to increase.
-A 1.5-hour flight from Los Angeles to Aspen on a Cessna Citation X, which falls under the super midsize category and accommodates eight passengers, could be as much as five times more expensive than the flight from Vegas to LA in a Citation CJ.
-A longer flight on a similar super midsize jet – for example, a three-hour flight from Chicago to Fort Lauderdale on a Gulfstream G200 G280 (nine passengers) – would be a little more expensive still.
-However, a longer flight on a smaller aircraft – for example, a four-hour flight from New York to St Maarten on a midsize Hawker 1000 – will cost about the same amount.
+As the planes enter the mid-size to super-mid-size category, prices continue to increase.
+A 1.5-hour flight from Los Angeles to Aspen on a Cessna Citation X, which falls under the super-mid-size category and accommodates eight passengers, could be as much as five times more expensive than the flight from Vegas to LA in a Citation CJ.
+A longer flight on a similar super-mid-size jet – for example, a three-hour flight from Chicago to Fort Lauderdale on a Gulfstream G200 G280 (nine passengers) – would be a little more expensive still.
+However, a longer flight on a smaller aircraft – for example, a four-hour flight from New York to St Maarten on a mid-size Hawker 1000 – will cost about the same amount.
 Naturally, as the flight time increases, the cost also increases.

-If you’re thinking you can save money by chartering a small plane for a long flight, unfortunately that’s not always possible.
+If you’re thinking you can save money by chartering a small plane for a long flight, unfortunately, that’s not always possible.
 The longer the flight, the larger the plane must be so it can travel the distance without stopping to refuel.
 Aside from tacking on travel time to your journey, there are additional fees involved with stopping to refuel, so it won’t always save you money.

 To make matters more complicated, the size of the aircraft and the length of the trip are not the only factors that go into the final quote.
-There are also airport handling fees, crew salaries, crew expenses, airport landing fees, handling fees and passenger taxes.
+There are also airport handling fees, crew salaries, crew expenses, airport landing fees, handling fees, and passenger taxes.